Sidra Amin Confident Of Good Show In Her Maiden Australia Tour - UrduPoint

 Sidra Amin Confident Of Good Show In Her Maiden Australia Tour

-The right-handed batter is placed at the top of the batting charts in the ICC Women’s Championship with a whopping tally of 495 runs in six games, 155 runs clear of second-placed Harmanpreet Kaur who has 340 runs to her name.
+Pakistan women's ODI and T20I squads brace up for a challenge against a formidable Australia unit in their backyard in the white-ball series consisting of three ODIs and as many T20Is

-BRISBANE: (UrduPoint/UrduPoint / Pakistan Point News-Jan 14th, 2023) Pakistan women’s ODI and T20I squads brace up for a challenge against a formidable Australia unit in their backyard in the white-ball series consisting of three ODIs and as many T20Is.
+LAHORE, (APP - UrduPoint / Pakistan Point News - 14th Jan, 2023 ):Pakistan women's ODI and T20I squads brace up for a challenge against a formidable Australia unit in their backyard in the white-ball series consisting of three ODIs and as many T20Is.

 The three ODIs slated to begin on 16 January are part of the ICC Women's Championship 2022-25.